jako24/jako24/README.md

 ### ⚡ Fun fact:

 I'm deeply passionate about exploring the latest developments in AI and machine learning and applying this knowledge to solve real-world problems.
 Whether it's through coding, collaboration, or continuous learning, I'm always looking to push the boundaries of what's possible with technology!
+Also set up a new goal lately, half-marathon in Berlin see you soon!

 ---